kanisterio/kanister/design/kopia.md

 by data mover clients to authenticate with the Kopia server.
 This is discussed in more details in the
 [Server Access Users Management](#server-access-users-management) section.

+The `spec.server.replicas` policy determines how many replicas of the Kopia servers should be running.
+If set to `0`, then the repository will be inaccessible.

 The `spec.policy` property can be used to change the snapshot settings of the respository at the global, user or directory levels.
 It maps to the